 GDPR365’s popularity has generated widespread interest along with calls for languages other than English.
 We’re happy to announce that the base version is fully prepared for the impending rollout of the Dutch version.
-This will be followed by German, Spanish and French.
+This language will come in addition to Portuguese, Czech and Greek.

 You’ll now see a language flag in the top right navigation bar.
 This defaults to English, but as additional languages become available you’ll be able to select different flags.